LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 ### Use MySentry

-This is a new option provided with Loop v2.2.5.
+This is a new option.
+If you don't see this row, consider updating your Loop app.
 Using the MySentry feature on some Medtronic pumps when using an OrangeLink causes the batteries to die quickly.
 This option allows you to turn off MySentry within the Loop app.

 ![MySentry selection screen for enabling or disabling the option](img/mdt-my-sentry-v225.png){width="250"}
 {align="center"}